Tonyn (1781 ship): Career

-1st enslaving voyage (1797–1798): Captain Thomas Smith acquired a letter of marque on 15 April 1797.
+1st voyage transporting enslaved people (1797–1798): Captain Thomas Smith acquired a letter of marque on 15 April 1797.
 He sailed from Liverpool on 12 May, bound for Calabar.
-Tonyn arrived at St Croix on 16 December with 314 captives.
+In 1797, 90 vessels sailed from Liverpool to West Africa to participate in the slave trade.
+Tonyn arrived at St Croix on 16 December, with 314 captives.

 At the time Saint Croix was a Danish colony.
-In 1792, the Danish government passed a law that would outlaw Danish participation in the trans-Atlantic enslaving trade, from early 1803 on.
+In 1792, the Danish government passed a law that from early 1803 on, would outlaw Danish participation in the trans-Atlantic enslaving trade.
 This led the government in the Danish West Indies to encourage the importation of captives prior to the ban taking effect.
 One measure that it took was to open the trade to foreign vessels.
 Records for the period 1796 to 1799 show that 24 British enslaving ships, most of them from Liverpool, arrived at St Croix and imported 6,781 captives.

-Tonyn apparently sailed from St Croix to Calabar.
+Tonyn apparently sailed from St Croix directly back to Calabar.
 There she picked up a cargo of palm oil and "elephant's teeth" (ivory tusks).
-On 14 March 1798 the French privateer Buonaparte captured her.
-Then on 21 March a squadron under the command of Captain Sir John Borlase Warren, in the 74-gun third rate Canada, and including Phaeton and Mermaid, recaptured Tonyn.
+On 14 March 1798, the French privateer Buonaparte captured her.
+Then on 21 March, a squadron under the command of Captain Sir John Borlase Warren, in the 74-gun third rate Canada, and including Phaeton and Mermaid, recaptured Tonyn.
 Tonyn, Smith, master, prize to Canada, arrived at Plymouth on 29 March.
 She arrived back at Liverpool on 6 May.
 By the time she arrived at Plymouth, only one of her original crew remained aboard Tonyn.
 She had sailed from Liverpool with 29 crew members and had suffered eight crew deaths on her voyage.

-2nd enslaving voyage (1798–1799): Captain James Towers sailed from Liverpool on 21 November 1798, bound for the Congo River.
-Tonyn arrived at Kingston on 22 August 1799 with 299 captives, having first stopped at Martinique.
-She may have embarked 326.
+2nd voyage transporting enslaved people (1798–1799): Captain James Towers sailed from Liverpool on 21 November 1798, bound for the Congo River.
+That year 149 vessels sailed from Liverpool on voyages to transport enslaved people.
+Tonyn arrived at Kingston on 22 August 1799, with 299 captives, having first stopped at Martinique.
+She may have embarked 326 captives.

 Fate

-In January 1800 Lloyd's List reported that Tonyn, Towers, master, had been sunk in Waterford harbour after having been run into.
+In January 1800, Lloyd's List reported that Tonyn, Towers, master, had been sunk in Waterford harbour after having been run into.
 She had been on her way from Jamaica to Liverpool.
 She had left Liverpool with 38 crew members and she had suffered 16 crew deaths on her voyage.
 Her entry in the 1800 volume of the Register of Shipping carried the annotation "Lost".

 In 1800, 34 British slaving vessels were lost, at least four were lost on the homeward leg of their voyage.
-In 1800, 133 British vessels sailed on enslaving voyages.
+In 1800, 133 British vessels sailed on enslaving voyages, 120 from Liverpool.
 The 34 vessels lost represent a 26% loss rate.